-Assume the backup-sr-tunnel option is enabled in LDP and the {loopfree-alternates remote-lfa} option and, or the {loopfree-alternates ti-lfa} option is enabled in the IGP instance, and that LDP was able to resolve the primary next hop of the LDP FEC in RTM.
+Assume the backup-sr-tunnel option is enabled in LDP and the {loopfree-alternates remote-Ifa} option, or the {loopfree-alternates ti-Ifa} option, or both are enabled in the IGP instance, and that LDP was able to resolve the primary next hop of the LDP FEC in RTM.
 IGP SPF runs both the base LFA and the TI-LFA algorithms and if it does not find a backup next hop for a prefix of an LDP FEC, it also runs the remote LFA algorithm.
 If IGP finds a TI-LFA or a remote LFA tunnel next hop, LDP programs the primary next hop of the FEC using an LDP NHLFE and programs the LFA backup next hop using an LDP NHLFE pointing to the SR tunnel endpoint.